AwalaApp/specs/rs002-pki.md

 An endpoint certificate MUST be issued by one of the following Certificate Authorities (CAs):

-- Itself, if it is a public endpoint.
+- Itself, if it is a Internet endpoint.
 - Its private gateway, if it is a private endpoint.
 - Another endpoint, resulting in a [_parcel delivery authorization_](#parcel-delivery-authorization-pda).

 ### Parcel Delivery Authorization (PDA)

-Given private Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its public gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a special endpoint certificate called _Parcel Delivery Authorization_ (PDA).
+Given private Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its Internet gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a special endpoint certificate called _Parcel Delivery Authorization_ (PDA).

 The certification path of a PDA is formed of the following sequence (from end entity to root):

 1. Endpoint B's certificate.
 1. Endpoint A's certificate.
 1. Endpoint A's private gateway.
-1. Endpoint A's public gateway.
+1. Endpoint A's Internet gateway.

 When relaying parcels where the recipient is a private endpoint, gateways MUST refuse those where the certificate for the sender of the parcel was not issued by the target endpoint.
 In other words, the Common Name of the second certificate MUST match the recipient of the RAMF-serialized parcel.